MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

 15. In the **PartialViewsExample – Microsoft Visual Studio** window, on the **FILE** menu, click **Save All**.

 16. In the **PartialViewsExample – Microsoft Visual Studio** window, on the **DEBUG** menu, click **Start Debugging**.
-    >**Note**: A table with cards is show.
+    >**Note**: The browser displays a table with cards.
 Each card contains information of a person including: First Name, Last Name, Residence, and Phone.

 17. In **Microsoft Edge**, click **Close**.